CNVPathwayAtlas/cnv-website/_pages/2-documentation.md

 <a href="https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkac888/6761747" class="paper-link">NAR</a> | <a href="http://europepmc.org/article/MED/36243972" class="paper-link">EuropePMC</a> | <a href="https://pubmed.ncbi.nlm.nih.gov/36243972/" class="paper-link">PubMed</a>

 # Disclaimer
 We are not affiliated with Orphanet or HGNC.
-We did not modify the data from Orphanet and HGNC.
+We did not modify the data from Orphanet and HGNC. <br>

+The content in this booklet is provided for informational and research purposes only and is not intended as  medical, legal, or professional advice.
+The information presented here is offered for improving the understanding of rare copy number variation syndromes. <br>

+Every effort has been made to ensure the accuracy and usefulness of the information contained in this booklet.
+However, the authors do not claim any liability arising from the use or misuse of this material.
+Use of the content is at the user's own discretion and risk. <br>